 01 Getting Started

-This tutorial will demonstrate how to locate existing records in Salesforce and add related records.
+This tutorial will demonstrate locating existing records in Salesforce and adding related records.

 We will use a simple form to demonstrate this process.